bhavsarp23/acClutchBoost/README.md

 ## Disclaimer

 This project interfaces with automotive electrical systems.
-Improper installation or tuning may result in damage to vehicle components.
+Improper installation or tuning may result in damage to vehicle components or injury.
 Use at your own risk.

 ---

 ## License

-Specify lic
+CERN-OHL-W v2